 Excessive fluid retention during pregnancy (toxemia) is potentially dangerous to both you and your baby.

-Hansell.
-Imaging of Diseases of the Chest, 4th ed.
-Philadelphia, PA: Mosby, An Imprint of Elsevier; 2005.
+Hansell DM, Armstrong P, Lynch DA, et al. Imaging of Diseases of the Chest .
+4th ed.
+Philadelphia, PA: Elsevier Mosby; 2005.

 Haritoglou C, Gerss J, Hammes HP, et al. Alpha-lipoic acid for the prevention of diabetic macular edema.
 Ophthalmologica .
 2011;226(3):127-37.

 Kiesewetter H, Koscielny J, Kalus U, et al. Efficacy of orally administered extract of red vine leaf AS 195 (folia vitis viniferae) in chronic venous insufficiency (stages I-II).
 A randomized, double-blind, placebo-controlled trial.
 Arzneimittelforschung .
 2000;50:109-17.

 Ma L, Lin S, Chen R, et al. Treatment of moderate to severe premenstrual syndrome with Vitex agnus castus (BNO 1095) in Chinese women.
 Gynecol Endocrinol .
 2010;26(8):612-6.